Osteoarthritis is the most common form of arthritis, which causes pain and swelling of the joints that affects millions of Americans each year.

 Your Long-Term Disability attorney will be familiar with how insurance providers handle Osteoarthritis claims and will help you prepare your application and collect essential evidence.
 It’s important to note that your Long-Term Disability attorney does not get paid until you do, so you can proceed with your case without fear of upfront legal bills or costs.

-If you’d like to speak to one of our Long-Term Disability Insurance attorneys about your disability relating to Osteoarthritis and how it may be impacting your ability to work, contact us at (888) 321-8131 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.
+If your LTD claim has been wrongfully denied or terminated and you’d like to speak to one of our Long-Term Disability Insurance attorneys about your disability relating to Osteoarthritis and how it may be impacting your ability to work, contact us at (888) 321-8131 to schedule a consultation.